 Las Cruces Bulletin publisher Richard Coltharp and writer Mike Cook gave a recap of the week's news and previewed upcoming events as they highlighted some of the articles in the latest edition of the newspaper.
 They also talked with Grace Telles and David Sarabia who talked about their roles in the LCPD Cares program and what it does.

-The line-up for this week's Speak Up Las Cruces, with hosts Peter Goodman and Shirley Baca: talked to their guests -
+On this week's Speak Up Las Cruces, hosts Peter Goodman and Shirley Baca talked to their guests -

 “Will you still need me; will you still feed me; when I’m 64?”

 I was 8 years old when the Beatles released that song in 1967, and it seemed quite probable to me then that I would need help feeding myself by the time I hit 64.
 If I hit 64.

 Nan Rubin's guest in the studio was Patrick Nolan, the Executive Director of Friends of Organ Mountain - Desert Peaks.
 Patrick is firmly committed to celebrating the public lands legacy of New Mexico, and he filled us in on some of the new programs they have there to support equal access to the outdoors.

 "Mortality Mondays" continue, with Keith Whelpley sharing some of his perspectives and his own very personal experiences.
 He opens an exploration of what, as living beings, we prioritize right here-right now, the values we live by today, what we intend to leave as legacy - how we might hope to be remembered - and more.

 Lisa Lucca talks with screenwriter and entrepreneur Pamela Weiss about all the ways she is creating in the world and supporting other women's voices.